openstack-archive/fuel-docs/pages/user-guide/7300-vcenter.rst

 After that you need to fill corresponding fields.
 You can modify the vCenter specific values on the Settings tab after you create the environment.
+Note that you can specify either IP address or Hostname for vCenter.

 .. image:: /_images/user_screen_shots/vcenter-hv.png
    :width: 50%